 - Plan ahead and try to look at every possible move before you take your turn.

 - Practice: if you play a lot against a lot of different players, you will get better.

-Go here to play a checkers game for kids.
+Go here to play a checkers game.

 - The game of checkers is called "draughts" in many countries.